chriscamacho/gles2framework/README.md

 _____

+__font_t* createFont(const char* tpath,uint cbase,float tHeight,float tLines, int fWidth, int fHeight);__

+tpath is the full path and of the texture for this font, cbase is the ascii code of the first character tHeight is the height in pixels of the texture, tLines specifies the number of lines in total the texture contains (I think there is a bug with this!) fWidth and fHeight are the width and height a character

+TODO freeFont to release a fonts resources...
+_____

-__void glPrintf(float x, float y, const char *fmt, ...);__
+__void glPrintf(float x, float y, font_t fnt, const char *fmt, ...);__

-this behaves exactly like a normal printf except for the first two parameters which specify the starting coordinate
+this behaves exactly like a normal printf except for the first two parameters which specify the starting coordinate you must specify a previously created font structure to print with

 _____